-- 6. Remove the plastic panel in the bezel for bay 2 by squeezing the plastic tabs that secure the panel on the inside of the bezel. - 7.
-Make sure the drive that you are installing is set correctly as either a master or a slave device. - If it is the first CD drive or DVD drive, set it as a master device. - If it is an additional CD drive or DVD drive set it as a slave device. - If it is an additional hard disk drive set it as a slave device.
+Note: A serial ATA hard disk drive does not need to be set as either a master or a slave device.

+- If it is the first optical drive, set it as a master device. - If it is an additional optical drive, set it as a slave device. - If it is an additional parallel ATA hard disk drive, set it as a slave device.